MicrosoftDocs/sql-docs/docs/sql-server/migrate/guides/access-to-sql-server.md

 ---
 title: 'Access to SQL Server: Migration guide'
-description: 'In this guide, you learn how to migrate your Microsoft Access databases to Microsoft SQL Server by using SQL Server Migration for Access.' ms.prod: sql ms.reviewer: "" ms.technology: migration-guide
+description: 'This guide teaches you how to migrate your Microsoft Access databases to Microsoft SQL Server by using SQL Server Migration Assistant for Access (SSMA for Access).' ms.prod: sql ms.reviewer: "" ms.technology: migration-guide